-In a world where morals and restraint are out of control, there's a desire in many to create new rules, or rediscover ancient ones in order to make their lives and society, better.
-In the Colossian church this is what was happening.
+In a world where morals and restraint are out of control, there is a desire in many to create new rules, or rediscover ancient ones in order to make their lives and society better.
+This is what was happening in the Colossian church.
 These believers were embracing outdated Jewish traditions as their hope of renewal.
-Paul in writing, wanted them to be aware that even though their actions may offer external change (abstaining from foods & keeping certain holy-days) they could do nothing to offer internal change.
+Paul wanted them to be aware that even though their actions may offer external change (abstaining from foods & keeping certain holy-days) they could do nothing to offer internal change.
 Or in other words, their actions can never make them holy, only Jesus can.

 - Read Col. 2:23.
-In a world with depleted values, where moral lines seem to be blurred, many people like to create their own lines that are firm, straight (at least from their skewed perspective) and rigid.
-According to this verse why does Paul say that, "these have indeed an appearance of wisdom in promoting self-made religion and asceticism and severity to the body, but they are of no value in stopping the indulgence of the flesh"? - Read Col. 1:1-4 In contrast to the above, what characterizes the life of a truly spiritual person (a Christian)?
+In a world with depleted values, where moral lines seem to be blurred, many people like to create their own lines that are firm and rigid.
+According to this verse why does Paul say that, "these have indeed an appearance of wisdom in promoting self-made religion and asceticism and severity to the body, but they are of no value in stopping the indulgence of the flesh"? - Read Col. 1:1-4.
+In contrast to the above, what characterizes the life of a truly spiritual person (a Christian)?

-Have you ever set out to live according certain rules of discipline?
-(E.g. Jogging in the morning, Having a daily bible reading time, eating only healthy food, vegetarianism, avoiding all alcohol, etc).
+• Have you ever set out to live according certain rules of discipline such as jogging in the morning, having a daily bible reading time, eating only healthy food, vegetarianism, avoiding all alcohol?
 How well did you do with your disciplines?
-While these have have helped you externally (E,g, you're healthier, you know more scripture, etc), how are these disciplines incapable of bringing about internal reformation?
+While these have helped you externally, how are these disciplines incapable of bringing about internal reformation?